rsksmart/rsk-powhsm/docs/signer-authorization.md

 ## Abstract

-This document describes the mechanisms by which the UI component authorizes versions of the Signer component to run on a device.
+This document describes the mechanisms by which the Ledger Nano S UI application authorizes versions of the Signer application to run on an onboarded device.
 It is an improvement to the authorization scheme present up to version 2.3 in that it introduces an "N of M" signatures requirement for the authorization of any given Signer version, enhancing security and decentralization of the powHSM solution as a whole.
 It is also an improvement over the "downgrade prevention" mechanism (also present up to version 2.3), in that it removes the limit present in the feature up to then.

 ## Motivation

 Up to version 2.3 of the UI, each new version of the Signer component is authorized using the Ledger Nano S's custom certificate authority (CCA for short), represented by a unique ECDSA pair.
-If lost or stolen, there would be a need to generate a new pair, reset the existing devices and update the RSK federation in order to issue new Signer versions.
+If lost or stolen, there would be a need to generate a new pair, reset the existing devices and update the RSK PowPeg in order to issue new Signer versions.
-Moreover, the downgrade prevention mechanism, which is based on a finite blacklist of previous signer versions, rolls over after 100 versions, which also implies the need to reset existing devices, the CCA and update the RSK federation in order to clear said list and move past the 100 signer version mark.
+Moreover, the downgrade prevention mechanism, which is based on a finite blacklist of previous signer versions, rolls over after 100 versions, which also implies the need to reset existing devices, the CCA and update the RSK PowPeg in order to clear said list and move past the 100 signer version mark.
 Even though at the time of writing the 100 signer version mark is very far away, it would eventually become an issue.